-Behind the Lens: An Emotional Moment in Grytviken
+Behind the Lens: An Emotional Moment in Antarctica’s Grytviken

 Grytviken, on South Georgia Island, has today been reclaimed by abundant wildlife, yet the remote destination harbors a dark history within its spectacular landscapes.
-Expedition Filmmaker Ross Vernon McDonald had long wanted to document the settlement’s conflicted past before arriving in Grytviken in December of 2019.
+Expedition filmmaker Ross Vernon McDonald had long wanted to document the settlement’s conflicted past before arriving in Grytviken.
 He departed South Georgia not only with a repository of evocative, impossibly beautiful footage, but also with a renewed appreciation for the resilience of nature and a sense of encouragement for the future of our planet.

-Walking Among Relics of History: “I’d always wanted to visit Grytviken, but never dreamed I’d have the opportunity to do so,” begins McDonald, a passionate nature lover, reminiscing about his first-ever trip to the former whaling station—the largest of its kind on South Georgia—with Silversea at the end of 2019.
+Walking Among Relics of History: “I’d always wanted to visit Grytviken, but never dreamed I’d have the opportunity to do so,” begins McDonald, a passionate nature lover, reminiscing about his first-ever trip to the former whaling station—the largest of its kind on South Georgia.
 “For its unique and dark history, its thriving wildlife populations, and its remote location, I’d become fascinated with Grytviken.
-When I first stepped ashore from one of Silver Explorer’s Zodiac while on a cruise to South Georgia, I was hit by an unexpected wave of emotion.”
+When I first stepped ashore from one of Silversea’s Zodiacs while on a cruise to South Georgia, I was hit by an unexpected wave of emotion.”

 A Dark History: It is said that approximately 175,000 animals passed through the whaling stations of South Georgia until 1965 when the practice ceased on the island.
 Travelers can today walk among the weathered whaling station machinery, long abandoned—a grave memorial that recognizes the island’s dark history.
 Those who want to learn more about South Georgia’s whaling past can do so in Grytviken’s museum.